 To take in Loch Shiel in all its beauty, we recommend stopping at Glenfinnan.
-Which you’ll probably do anyway based on the previous filming location!
+You’ll probably do this anyway based on the previous filming location.
 From here you can also visit the Glenfinnan Monument and Visitor Centre located right by the water.

 - Dive into local history with a cultural tour of Scotland